indrekots/indrekots.github.io/_posts/articles/2016-10-12-practice-programming-with-code-katas.md

   creditlink:
 comments: true
 share: true
-published: false
+published: true
 aging: false
 ---

-Dave Thomas @PragDave proposes the idea of code katas.
+Dave Thomas (a.k.a. [@PragDave](https://twitter.com/pragdave "@PragDave Twitter profile")) proposes the idea of code katas.

 > [Kata](https://en.wikipedia.org/wiki/Kata "Kata Wikipedia page") (Japanese for form or pattern) are an exercise where the novice repeatedly tries to emulate a master.
 In karate, these kata are a sequence of basic moves (kicks, blocks, punches, and so on), strung together in a way that makes sense.
 You’ll never be attacked in such a way that you could repeat a kata to defend yourself: that isn’t the idea.
 Instead the idea is to practice the feel and to internalize the moves.
 (Interestingly, kata are not just used in the martial arts.
 Calligraphers also learn using kata, copying their masters’ brush strokes.)

-The idea is that just like in martial arts, we should practice programming just for the sake of writing code.
+The idea is that just like in martial arts, we should practice programming just for the sake of practicing.
+During each exercise you need to look for feedback so you could make improvements the next time.

-He has a website (codekata) which lists a number of example katas.
-I'm going to be looking the one which involves implementing a binary search algorithm (something you should be familiar with if you have attended an algorithms and data structures course) 5 days in a row.
+PragDave has a [website](http://codekata.com/ "CodeKata") on which he lists a number of example exercises.
+I'm going to be looking at the one that involves [implementing a binary search algorithm 5 days in a row](http://codekata.com/kata/kata02-karate-chop/ "Karate Chop Kata") .
 The caveat is that every day it should be implemented differently.
-At the same time you should observe what kind of common errors you encounter and do you improve over the period of 5 days.
+At the same time you should observe what kind of common errors you encounter and how do you improve over the course of 5 days.

 ## Binary search in short

+[Binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm "Binary search Wikipedia page") is a search algorithm which finds the target element in a **sorted array** by comparing the target value to the middle element of the array.
+If they are unequal, half of the array is discarded and the search continues on the half where the element may still be found.
+Since the array is sorted, the algorithm can always determine which part of the array to eliminate.
+For example, if the target element is greater than the middle element, then the target element cannot be to the left of the middle element.

 ## Specification

 I needed to write a function that accepts an integer and a sorted array.
-It should return -1 if the integer is not present in the array.
+It should return `-1` if the integer is not present in the array.
 Otherwise it should return the index of the integer in the array.

 ## Day 1

 The first day was easy because I had at least two techniques in mind—loops and recursion.
 I decided to implement a binary search algorithm with a while loop.
 The program would take the middle element of the array and at each iteration choose if the target element is to the left or to the right of the selected element, essentially halving the search space.

-The next iteration would only consider the sub-array that was either to the left or to the right of the initial middle element.
-This loop continues until the selected middle element of a sub-array is the target element or the sub-array is empty, in which case -1 is returned.
+Each iteration after the first would only consider the sub-array that was either to the left or to the right of the previous middle element.
+This loop continues until the selected middle element of a sub-array is the target element or the sub-array is empty, in which case `-1` is returned.

 {% highlight javascript %}
 function chop(int, array) {